Thieves' World: New anthologies (2002-2004)

-Novels and collections
+Other works

 Several Thieves' World standalone novels and short stories have been published in addition to the official anthologies.

 Janet Morris introduced The Sacred Band of Stepsons in Thieves' World and expanded their story in a series of novels about them and their ancient cavalry commander, Tempus.
 The first three novels in The Sacred Band of Stepsons saga were authorized Thieves' World novels.
 Marion Zimmer Bradley was an early contributor to the Thieves' World anthologies, but spun off her main character in the novel Lythande (1986) and did not return for later volumes.

-The official Thieves' World novels are: